sigp/lighthouse/book/src/advanced_database.md

 lighthouse beacon_node --historic-state-cache-size 4
 ```

+> Note: This feature will cause high memory usage.

 ## Glossary

 * _Freezer DB_: part of the database storing finalized states.
 States are stored in a sparser